 - Sexual and reproductive health with emphasis on induced abortions, contraceptive use and pregnancy intentions over the life course.

-- The effect of life course events on health and wellbeing later in life.
+- The effect of sexual and reproductive events over the life course on health and wellbeing later in life.

 - Longitudinal, multilevel and event-history modelling as well as other quantitative research methods.

 - I completed my PhD thesis ‘A Life Course Perspective to Abortions in Finland’ at the London School of Economics and Political Science in 2016.

 - European Society for Health and Medical Sociology (ESHMS) conference 2016: best paper prize with paper ‘Timing of abortions, births and relationship transitions in Finland’.

 - The British Society for Population Studies (BSPS) annual meeting Best student poster award in 2014 with ‘The association between education and induced abortion in Finland: a cohort perspective’.

 - The British Society for Population Studies (BSPS) Prize 2013 for best student dissertation or essay with my master’s dissertation at LSE ‘Social Inequalities and Fertility in Adolescence: Teenage Pregnancy Trends of Three Birth Cohorts in Finland’.

 - John Houghton (2019-present): Risk and resilience in the transition to adulthood: Risky trajectories but positive mental health outcomes among the UK Millennium Cohort.
 University of Southampton [co-supervisor].

 - Eunice Williams (2018-present): “Women economic empowerment and the household economy in sub-Saharan Africa”.
 University of Southampton [primary supervisor].